Eigenvalue bounds of the Kirchhoff Laplacian: Remarks

-\paragraph{} Theorem~(\ref{1}) needs to be placed into the context of the spectral graph literature like \cite{Biggs,VerdiereGraphSpectra,Godsil,Brouwer,Chung97,DvetkovicDoobSachs,Spielman2009} or articles like \cite{Guo2005,Stephen,GroneMerrisSunder}.
-Most research work in this area has focused on small eigenvalues, like $\lambda_2$ or large eigenvalues, like the spectral radius $\lambda_n$.
+\paragraph{} Theorem~(\ref{1}) needs to be placed into the context of the spectral graph literature like \cite{Biggs,VerdiereGraphSpectra,Godsil,Brouwer,Chung97,Mieghem,DvetkovicDoobSachs, Spielman2009,Nica2018} or articles like \cite{Guo2005,Stephen,GroneMerrisSunder2} as well as work in the higher dimensional case \cite{DanijelaJost,DanijelaJost2}.
+Most of the research work in this area has focused on small eigenvalues, like $\lambda_2$ or large eigenvalues, like the spectral radius $\lambda_n$.
 For $\lambda_2$, there is a {\bf Cheeger estimate} $h^2/(2d_n) \leq \lambda_2 \leq h$ for the eigenvalue $\lambda_2$ and {\bf Cheeger constant} $h=h(G)$ \cite{Cheeger1970} first defined for Riemannian manifolds, meaning in the graph case that one needs remove $h |H|$ edges to separate a sub-graph $H$ from $G$ (see \cite{VerdiereGraphSpectra}).
 For the largest eigenvalue $\lambda_n$, the Anderson-Morley bound has produced an industry of results.

 \paragraph{} Let us look at some example.
-Figure~(1) shows more visually what happens in some examples of graphs with $n=10$ vertices. \\ a) For the cyclic graph $C_4$, the Kirchhoff eigenvalues are $\lambda_1=0,\lambda_2=2,\lambda_3=2,\lambda_4=4$ and the edge degrees are $d_1=d_2=d_3=d_4=2$. \\ b) For the star graph with $n-1$ spikes, the eigenvalues are $\lambda_1=0,\lambda_2= \cdots \lambda_{n-1}=1, \lambda_n=n$ while the degree sequence is $d_1=\cdots = d_{n-1}=1, d_n=n$. \\ c) For a complete bipartite graph $K_{n,m}$ with $m \leq m$, we have $0 \leq m \leq \cdots \leq m \leq n \cdots \leq n$ with $m-1$ eigenvalues $m$ and $n-1$ eigenvalues $n$.
+Figure~(1) shows more visually what happens in some examples of graphs with $n=10$ vertices. \\ a) For the {\bf cyclic graph} $C_4$, the Kirchhoff eigenvalues are $\lambda_1=0,\lambda_2=2,\lambda_3=2,\lambda_4=4$ and the edge degrees are $d_1=d_2=d_3=d_4=2$. \\ b) For the {\bf star graph} with $n-1$ spikes, the eigenvalues are $\lambda_1=0,\lambda_2= \cdots \lambda_{n-1}=1, \lambda_n=n$ while the degree sequence is $d_1=\cdots = d_{n-1}=1, d_n=n$. \\ c) For a {\bf complete bipartite graph} $K_{n,m}$ with $m \leq n$, we have $0 \leq m \leq \cdots \leq m \leq n \cdots \leq n$ with $m-1$ eigenvalues $m$ and $n-1$ eigenvalues $n$.
 The degree sequence has $m \leq m \leq \cdots \leq m \leq n \leq \cdots \leq n$ with $m$ entries $m$ and $n$ entries $n$.

-\paragraph{} From all the $38$ isomorphism classes of connected graphs with $4$ vertices, there are only $3$, for which equality holds in Theorem~(\ref{1}) and $7$ for which $\lambda_k = 2 d_k$.
-From the $728$ isomorphism classes of connected graphs with $5$ vertices, there are none for Theorem~(\ref{1}) and $5$ for $\lambda_k = 2 d_k$.
-From the $26704$ isomorphism classes of connected graphs with $6$ vertices, there are $70$ for which Theorem~(\ref{1}) has equality and $76$ for which $\lambda_k = 2 d_k$.
-It is always only the largest eigenvalue, where we have seen equality $\lambda_n=2d_n$ to hold.
+\paragraph{} From all the $38$ isomorphism classes of connected finite simple graphs with $4$ vertices, there are only $3$, for which equality holds for some $k$ in Theorem~(\ref{1}).
+From the $728$ isomorphism classes of connected finite simple graphs with $5$ vertices, there are none with equality for Theorem~(\ref{1}).
+From the $26704$ isomorphism classes of connected graphs with $6$ vertices, there are $70$ for which Theorem~(\ref{1}) has equality for some $k$.
+It is always only the largest eigenvalue, where we have seen equality to hold.